-- (a) Approximately 74 new dwellings across circa 2.1ha: - 30% affordable housing in line with Policy DS1; - (ii) 15% of new homes to be built to M4 (2) standards, and 5% to be built to M4 (3) standards; - (iii) An appropriate housing mix, in line with Policy DS2; - (b) Reprovision and enhancement of the golf course clubhouse and parking; - (c) Proportionate land and build contributions towards early years, primary, secondary and SEND education plus proportionate contributions for primary healthcare and other necessary off-site community infrastructure; and - (d) Open space: new on-site open space will be provided in line with Policy DS24, to include approximately: - (i) 0.70ha of natural and semi natural; - (ii) 0.39ha of amenity green space (including green corridors); - (iii) 0.14ha of park and gardens; and - (iv) 0.10ha of play facilities including: - 0.04ha of fixed play areas with LAP and LEAP facilities; and - (2) 0.05ha of NEAPs and destination play facilities.
+- (a) Approximately 74 new dwellings across circa 2.1ha: - (i) 30% affordable housing in line with Policy DS1; - (ii) 15% of new homes to be built to M4 (2) standards, and 5% to be built to M4 (3) standards; - (iii) An appropriate housing mix, in line with Policy DS2; - (b) Reprovision and enhancement of the golf course clubhouse and parking; - (c) Proportionate land and build contributions towards early years, primary, secondary and SEND education plus proportionate contributions for primary healthcare and other necessary off-site community infrastructure; and - (d) Open space: new on-site open space will be provided in line with Policy DS24, to include approximately: - 0.70ha of natural and semi natural; - (ii) 0.39ha of amenity green space (including green corridors); - (iii) 0.14ha of park and gardens; and - (iv) 0.10ha of play facilities including: - (1) 0.04ha of fixed play areas with LAP and LEAP facilities; and - (2) 0.05ha of NEAPs and destination play facilities.

-- (a) Provide a high quality built environment, in line with Policy DS6, with an average net density of around 35 dph sitewide; - (b) Locate residential development in the northern section of the site, retaining priority woodland in the north-east corner; - (c) Provide a relocated and enhanced golf course clubhouse, with associated parking, in the south-east corner of the site; - (d) Provide development which relates to the existing pattern, scale and character of development in the area; - (e) Assess Areas of Archaeological Potential and mitigate any impacts on nearby heritage assets including the setting of the World Heritage Site, and St Martins Hospital Conservation Area; - (f) Ensure that residential development is carefully designed and located to ensure any potential conflicts with neighbouring sports uses are minimised; and - (g) Provide a minerals assessment in accordance with the Kent Minerals and Waste Local Plan and other material considerations.
+- (a) Provide a high quality built environment, in line with Policy DS6, with an average net density of around 35 dph sitewide; - (b) Locate residential development in the northern section of the site, retaining priority woodland in the north-east corner; - (c) Safeguard land along the western side of the site for the Eastern Movement Corridor; - (d) Provide a relocated and enhanced golf course clubhouse, with associated parking, in the south-east corner of the site; - (e) Provide development which relates to the existing pattern, scale and character of development in the area; - (f) Assess Areas of Archaeological Potential and mitigate any impacts on nearby heritage assets including the setting of the World Heritage Site, and St Martins Hospital Conservation Area; - (g) Ensure that residential development is carefully designed and located to ensure any potential conflicts with neighbouring sports uses are minimised; and - (h) Provide a minerals assessment in accordance with the Kent Minerals and Waste Local Plan and other material considerations.